JanuaryLabs/serverize/README.md

 ## Zero Config Deployment

 Serverize is built to be as simple as possible and aspires to simplify the deployment process for developers.
-It can be used with any framework or language, as long as you have a Dockerfile.
+It can be used with any framework or language, as long as you have a Dockerfile that exposes a HTTP port.

 Core part of Serverize is the implicit auto setup feature, which can detect the framework you are using and try to set the project up.